xNeverlandx/scripts/README.md

 install-aws-tools.sh => install aws tool and kops for kubernetes cluster.

 kubernetes-claster.sh => setup k8s cluster.
-You need to setup in file (PREFIX, URL, AWS_REGION).
+You need to write in file your (PREFIX, URL, AWS_REGION).

 Queue